jonnylink/Deno-chat/README.md

-# ChatGPT Wrapper
+# Chat Wrapper
-A super simple Node.js wrapper for OpenAI's ChatGPT and Anthropic's Claude APIs for Fun™
+A super simple deno server wrapper for OpenAI's ChatGPT and Anthropic's Claude APIs for Fun™

 By Default ChatGPT is used.

 ## Setup
 1. Clone the repository.
-2. Run `yarn install`.
+2. Run `deno install`.
 3. Create a `.env` file by copying the `.env.example` file and updating the values.
-4. Run `yarn start`
+4. Run `deno task start`

 ## Requirements
 1. ChatGPT API key